joy-framework/joy/docs/authentication.md

       (put :session {})))
 ```

-One day soon this will all be a bad dream and you'll be able to stick one line of authentication middleware in there and have working email/password auth (and possibly google/apple auth as well).
+One day this will all be a bad dream and you'll be able to stick one line of authentication middleware in there and have working email/password auth (and possibly google/apple auth as well).

-Oh, don't forget to update the routes again 😅
+Oh, don't forget to update the routes again

 ```clojure